Frequently Asked Questions

 Participants will be able to make their own committee and country selections when they are accepted to the conference.
 If you are applying as a faculty advisor on behalf of a delegation, you will be able to make these selections for your delegates.
 Please note that positions are only confirmed and reserved upon payment and are therefore subject to change up until your payment has been received.

-We welcome delegates of all experience levels, and with a little preparation you’ll be ready to make the most of the conference.
-In the autumn, we will provide background guides for each committee, covering everything you need to participate successfully.
-Many delegates find that the topics - often drawn from international relations or human rights - are new to them, but our guides are designed to introduce these issues in an accessible way so you can start exploring with confidence.
-While the rules of procedure may seem daunting at first, they are straightforward to learn and easy to pick up during committee sessions.
+We welcome delegates of all experience levels, and with preparation you’ll be ready to make the most of the conference.
+In the autumn, we’ll provide a background guide for each committee, covering everything you need to participate with confidence.
+Many delegates find the topics—often drawn from international relations or human rights—are new to them, but our guides introduce each issue in an accessible way and help you get started quickly.
+And while the Rules of Procedure can feel daunting at first, they’re straightforward to learn and easy to pick up during committee sessions.

 If you are completely new to MUN, we especially encourage you to join NoviceNations, our beginner-focused conference.
 It’s the perfect environment to build confidence, learn the ropes, and experience the excitement of debate in a supportive setting.